 Technology has become an integral part of not only the business functions of the school district but also the learning environment.
 Technology is placed in schools to support and enhance the curriculum.
 Standardized age-appropriate software is selected that enables teachers at different grade levels to focus on specific areas of the curriculum or on different skills.
-Guilford County also provides various online resources, activities to address learning computers skills, distance learning opportunities, teacher productivity tools and software to computerize school operations.
+Guilford County also provides various online resources, activities to address learning computer skills, distance learning opportunities, teacher productivity tools and software to computerize school operations.

 All software must be approved for use by the Technology Applications Review Committee (TARC).
 This ensures a standardized and controllable network environment that supports the mission of the Guilford County School District.